-- 5. Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices? - Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee. - 0 No, there is no such student representative.
+5. Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

+- Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee. - 0 No, there is no such student representative.

 Score explanation: There is no single, overarching institutional decision-making council at Dartmouth.
 Undergraduate students sit on most institutional level sustainability groups such as the Sustainability Working Group that created the "Our Green Future" report for the College, and are also present on almost all ad hoc committees.
+One of our MS4SF members sits on the Waste Management Ad Hoc Committee for the Green Futures Report 2.0 at Dartmouth College.

-There is no formal position within the medical school's Student Government body or Medical Education Committees.
-Similarly, the graduate student council (for which combined-degree students are eligible) does not have a dedicated position.
+Additionally, there is no formal position within the medical school's Student Government body or Medical Education Committees.
+Similarly, the graduate student council (for which combined-degree students are eligible) does not have a dedicated sustainability position.
 Geisel recently formed a Planetary Health sub-committee on the Race and Health Equity (RHE) Longitudinal Curriculum (LC) committee to advocate for curricular reform, but this sub-committee has not taken any notable steps beyond its formation at this point.
-A medical student representative is part of the RHE LC to advocate for curricular reform to include aspects of planetary health.

 6. In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
-(1 point each) Projects where students are able to gain experience in organic agriculture and sustainable 1 food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
-Panels, speaker series, or similar events related to planetary health that have students as an 1 intended audience.
-Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
-Cultural arts events, installations or performances related to planetary health that have 1 students as an intended audience.
-Local volunteer opportunities related to building community resilience to anthropogenic 1 environmental impacts.
-Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or 1 other outings for students)
+(1 point each)

+- Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects. - Panels, speaker series, or similar events related to planetary health that have students as an intended audience. - Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts. - Cultural arts events, installations or performances related to planetary health that have students as an intended audience. - Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts. - Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students)